Living in community

 Decisions are made by consensus, leading to ownership of decision making and a relatively high level of personal growth.
 As Katie McCammett said, when she chaired the 2012 National Cohousing Conference, "Cohousing is the longest, most expensive self-improvement program you can find."

 This form of community was brought to the United States from Denmark in the mid-1980s by two architects, Charles Durrett and Katherine McCammet.
-Currently, there are between 250 to 300 cohousing communities in the U.S. Katie and her husband, Chuck Durrett, are warmly considered the parents of U.S. cohousing.
+Currently, there are between 250 to 300 cohousing communities in the U.S. Katie and her husband, Chuck Durrett, are considered the parents of cohousing in the United States.